DarrachBarneveld/Retro-Mashup-Mayhem/README.md

 - Kill the boss to save the heroes and earn a reward.
 - Move up level after each victory.

+# 6. Bug

+GAME MUSIC - Game music does not pause when character completes level.

-# 6. Deployment
+# 7. Deployment

+This game used Netflify for deployment and linked to github repository for continuous deployment.

-# 7. Citation of Sources
+# 8. Citation of Sources

 ## Content